This page contains copies of materials in the form of papers, notes, slides etc prepared and/or used in presentations related to current research.

 Parallels & similarities with the recent growth in programs which target illicit drug users, involving measures such as conditional cautioning, pre and post trial diversion, drug courts and specialist ‘problem solving courts' will be critically examined.
 It will be argued that these recent coercive measures have an underlying rehabilitative purpose & share commonalities with the approaches adopted in WA from the beginning of the twentieth century which specifically targeted those who abused alcohol.

-Click here to view or download a PDF version (1.1Mb) of a set of 28 slides prepared for use in the presentation.
+Click here to view or download a PDF version (1.1Mb) of the text of the presentation.